-- (1) contradictions which should be resolved by revising the student model, and - (2) contradictions which should be captured as they are.
+- 1. contradictions which should be resolved by revising the student model, and - 2. contradictions which should be captured as they are.

 Generally speaking, an ITS should follow a student's nonmonotonic change.
 Furthermore, a student modeling system should realize more flexible modeling behavior and construct reasonable student models from didactic viewpoints by embodying a teacher's insight, e.g., the ability to capture her student's status by asking fewer questions.
 Contradictions of type (1) inevitably appear in the student modeling process.
 Therefore, a student modeling system is required to have the ability to cope with various kinds of nonmonotonicities.
 To this end, a student modeling system should always make belief revisions to keep data for inference consistent.
-Surprisingly, however, only Huang et al (1991a;1991b) has tackled this problem, except that Woolf et al (1993) has pointed out its significance.
-The authors have been attacking this issue and developing an inductive student model inference algorithm HSMIS (Kawai et al, 1987; Mizoguchi et al, 1987; Mizoguchi et al, 1991).
-HSMIS (Hypothetical Student Model Inference System) employs the ATMS (Assumption-based Truth Maintenance System) (deKleer, 1986) to maintain consistency of the student modeling process (Ikeda et al, 1988).
-The architecture of HSMIS is based on a logic-based inductive inference algorithm SMIS (Ikeda et al. 1989). whose model description language is also a logic-based language called SMDL (Student Model Description Language) which takes four truth values to represent a student's understanding.
-This paper first discusses the characteristics of contradictions and nonmonotonicities observed in the student modeling process.
-Then a student modeling architecture to deal with those nonmonotonicities is presented, after SMDL and SMIS are defined.
-Thus HSMIS realizes relatively high model representation power and modeling ability.
+Surprisingly, however, only Huang et al. (1991a;1991b) have tackled this problem, except that Woolf et al. (1993) have pointed out its significance.
+The authors have been attacking this issue and developing an inductive student model inference algorithm HSMIS (Kawai et al., 1987; Mizoguchi et al., 1987; Mizoguchi et al.,1991).
+HSMIS (Hypothetical Student Model Inference System) employs th to Tl g( a İ w.